ebabani/emock/README.md

 ```

 #### 1 - Create a mock object
 Mock a function at the given address, and return a mock object.
-The mock object can be used to check how many times the focked function was called, and with what arguments.
+The mock object can be used to check how many times the mocked function was called, and with what arguments.
 (See lines 4 and 5)

 #### 2 - Restore the original function implementation
-Restore the function to behave as normal instead of the mock implemetation.
+Restore the function to its normal behaviour instead of the mock implemetation.

-#### 3 - Call our function with args.
+#### 3 - Call the function.
 When mocked, by default the function will return zero values, but you can also set custom return values.

-#### 4 - Check the args of the first call to `myFuncc`.
+#### 4 - Check the args of the first call to `myFunc`.
-GetArgsForCall(i) will return the args used in thte ith call to the mocked function.
+GetArgsForCall(i) will return the args used in the i'th call to the mocked function.
 The args are returned as an []interface{}

 MatchArgs is a custom gomega matcher to make it easier to check if the function was called with the right args.